Mkarami3/Pattern_recognition_dynamic_PCA_ICA/README.md

-# Dynamic_PCA
+# Dynamic_PCA and Dynamic_ICA
-Statistical procedure for visualizing the animated movies of patterns recognized by principal component analysis (PCA) method.
+Statistical procedure for visualizing the animated movies of patterns recognized by principal component analysis (PCA) and independent component analysis (ICA).
 This method is applied in a stochastic trubulent flow field in a vrotex, simulated exprimentally in WindEEE Dome facility at the Western University.

 # Data and Setup Description